Hazlegrove Prep, Sparkford

 A quick whizz down the A303 and turn into the peaceful calm that is Hazlegrove Prep...

-A quick whizz down the A303 and turn into the peaceful calm that is Hazlegrove Prep, for the latest Muddy Best Schools review…
+Join me for a quick whizz down the A303 and a turn into the peaceful calm that is Hazlegrove Prep, for the latest Muddy Best Schools review…

 HAZLEGROVE PREP SCHOOL, SPARKFORD

 Hazlegrove Prep is an independent day and boarding school for girls and boys aged two and a half to 13 years.
 Driving up through the 200 acres of parkland to reach the school (noting the picturesque grazing cows en route) it feels like you’re about to visit Mr Darcy as the elegant 18th century Hazlegrove House comes into view.
 Parents often take the dog for a walk in the parkland or have a game of tennis after drop off.
 There are 379 pupils on the roll (more less equal between boys and girls) with around a quarter boarding and a small handful from overseas.

 With the exception of the self-contained Nursery and Pre-Prep, which is set to the side, most of the school buildings are clustered behind Hazlegrove House.

 The architecture prize goes to the knock-out Fitzjames Teaching and Learning Centre, named after one of the school’s founders, with a cloister-inspired exterior and an interior that’s all glass walls, cool pastel coloured furniture and a huge, double-height performance-exhibition-space-study-hub.

 Drama takes place in a professional studio-style theatre with a proper sound box and lighting under a Head of Drama who’s had leading roles in the West End.